What Have I Done? (Invincible): Critical response

 "What Have I Done?" received widespread critical acclaim for its ambitious scope, emotional resonance, and adaptation of the "Invincible War" arc.
 Lewis Glazebrook of Screen Rant hails the episode as one of the best to date in the series, applauding its gripping action sequences and well-executed character arcs.
 He highlights its adaptation of the Invincible War storyline, in which Mark Grayson faces off against 18 sinister versions of himself from alternate realities.
 Glazebrook praises the show's ability to faithfully bring this complex narrative from the comics to life, crafting a visually striking and emotionally impactful experience.
 Additionally, he underscores the episode's darker tone, describing it as one of the most intense in the series.
 He commends how these high-stakes moments elevate the overall story, pushing characters to their breaking points while setting up future plot developments.

 David Kaldor of Bubbleblabber highlighted the brutality of the "Invincible War" arc, noting the significant character developments and the high stakes involved.
 Phil Weaver of Only Comic Universe praised the episode for its intense storytelling and the depiction of alternate versions of Mark causing widespread destruction, culminating in a teaser reminiscent of Thanos.
 Siddhant Adlakha of IGN rated "What Have I Done?" eight out of ten, praising its ambitious scope and Steven Yeun's versatile performance but critiquing its narrative shortcomings.
 He described the episode as "messy but thrilling," highlighting Yeun's portrayal of 18 evil Invincibles with distinct vocal variations.
 Adlakha commended the "vicious and intense" action, likening it to Dragon Ball Z, and appreciated reveals like Angstrom Levy's survival.
 However, he criticized the episode's uneven pacing, underdeveloped emotional stakes, and rushed multiversal invasion.

 Despite these flaws, he found its global spectacle compelling, delivering "powerful moments" within its chaotic execution.

 Accolades

-Steven Yeun received an Emmy nomination for Outstanding Character Voice-Over Performance at the 77th Primetime Creative Arts Emmy Awards, for voiced all of the Invincible Variants in the episode "What Have I Done".
+Steven Yeun received an Emmy nomination for Outstanding Character Voice-Over Performance at the 77th Primetime Creative Arts Emmy Awards, for voicing all of the Invincible Variants in the episode "What Have I Done".